Venkatesh-Nayk/Zomato-Bangalore-Data-Analysis/README.md

 - The second suggestion would be sell North Indian, South Indian cuisine as they are demanded the most by the customers and they can keep the price ranging from 300 - 400 Rs for Non vegetarian category and 200 - 300 Rs for vegetarian category.

+## Challenges Faced

+There are several limitations and challenges that arised during the project.
+Some potential challenges include:

+   - Learning web scraping with different tools was challenging due to the diversity of tools, evolving website structures, anti-scraping measures, and the need for data cleaning and preprocessing.
+   - Dynamic page scrolling posed an additional challenge during the data scraping process, requiring specific techniques and tools to effectively capture and extract the desired information from web pages that load content dynamically as the user scrolls.
+   - Data quality and consistency were compromised in the scraped data from Zomato, with errors, missing values, and inconsistencies present, thereby impacting the integrity of the raw dataset.